Warren H. Heilbronner, Esq., Chairperson

 Ms. Ball maintains office locations in Manhattan and Queens.

 Conroy is married to John M. Conroy, who retired after 21 years as the principal of Pelham Memorial High School.
-They live in New Rochelle and are the proud parents of five sons.
-They now have three daughters-in-law, two granddaughters, and five grandsons.
+They live in New Rochelle and have five sons, four in-law children and ten grandchildren.

 Sonia Burgos-Crannage is a graduate of Adelphi University and the Jacob D. Fuchsburg Law Center of Touro College where she received her Juris Doctor in 1987.
 She was admitted to the New York Bar in 1988.